Manual Page Search Parameters

 --property PROP[,...]

 Only match this package property.
 Multiple properties can be specified by delimiting them with commas.
+For a list of available properties, see the PROPERTIES section.

 Enable repository mode.
 This mode explicitly looks in repositories, rather than looking in the target root directory.

-Appends the specified repository to the top of the list.
+Enables repository mode and adds the specified repository to the top of the list.
 The url argument expects a URL to the repository for remote repositories or a path for local repositories.
 Note that remote repositories must be signed using xbps-rindex(1).
 This option can be specified multiple times.

 Enables string matching by using Extended Regular Expressions in compatible modes, currently in the and modes.

-Prints a full dependency tree in the mode.
+Prints a full dependency tree in the

 --rootdir dir